Château Troplong Mondot Saint-Emilion 2018 - 1er Grand Cru Classé B

 Wine rated (2021 guide) 97/100

-Troplong Mondot 2018 will surprise readers who haven't tasted these wines in a few years.
-With a breathtaking aromatic presence, the 2018 is silky, medium-bodied, and very refined.
-Once again, I am blown away by the absolute precision of this wine.
-Cabernets account for only 15% of the blend, yet this 2018 is so strongly marked by floral and savory accents.
-Sweet red cherry, blood orange, mint, rose petal, and lavender develop in the glass.
+The 2018 Troplong Mondot will surprise readers who haven’t tasted these wines in a few years.
+With a stunning aromatic presence, the 2018 is silky, medium-bodied, and very refined.
+Once again, I am blown away by this wine’s absolute precision.
+Cabernets make up only 15% of the blend, and yet this 2018 is so strongly marked by floral and savory notes.
+Sweet red cherry, blood orange, mint, rose petal, and lavender unfold in the glass.
 This 2018 is majestic, refined, and absolutely exquisite.
-2028-2043
+2028–2043

 James Suckling